Our culture idealizes the “college experience.” We see it in movies and TV, read about it in articles, and hear stories through people we know.

 The social pressures on young men and women in college are more significant than we realize.
-Unlimited access to alcohol, drugs, and free sex are marketed as adventuring into personal discovery and promoted by universities with free condoms in dorms and advice from Resident Advisors to keep alcohol and drugs “out of site” during dorm inspections.
-It takes very determined and strong individuals to hold onto their virtue under the intense feelings of loneliness and isolation.
+Unlimited access to alcohol, drugs, and free sex are marketed as adventuring into personal discovery and promoted by universities with free condoms in dorms and advice from Resident Advisors to keep alcohol and drugs “out of sight” during dorm inspections.
+It takes very determined and strong individuals to hold on to their virtue under the intense feelings of loneliness and isolation.
 Young women are constantly measured by their appearance, social standing, and relationship status.
 The good girls have to battle against cultural measures of “womanly” worth.

 It takes very determined and strong individuals to hold onto their virtue under the intense feelings of loneliness and isolation.

 Here are four tips to surviving college as a young woman who knows her dignity and wants to hold on to her decency.

 Getting advice from someone who is more mature and more experienced than we are is always a good idea no matter what season of life we're in.
 Find an older adult to befriend, importantly one who shares your values and particularly one who works at your college.
 They will know what the climate is like and what you're facing on a day to day basis.
 College, with all its possibilities, can be a confusing time.
 Getting mature advice from an outside observer can help you navigate your options and give you clarity in your discernment.
 There are many opportunities to join faith or service groups who employ adult leaders.